Art

 10. Cafe Terrace at Night by Vincent Van Gogh (1888)

 This particular depiction of a French streetscape is far more colorful and abstract, featuring a cozy lit cafe terrace and street under a swirling blue sky.
-Created by the famous and tragic Post-Impressionist artist in oils on canvas, it is currently housed in Ontario’s Kroller-Muller Museum.
+This famous Van Gogh painting is a Post-Impressionist masterpiece and is currently housed in Ontario’s Kroller-Muller Museum.

 11. Water Lilies by Claude Monet (1906)